qsimeon/worm-graph/README.md

 Use the [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) formatter.
 Before a commit, run the command `black .` in the Terminal from the repository's root directory `worm-graph`.
 This will automatically reformat all code according to the [Black Code Style](https://github.com/psf/black).

-Use the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for comments, documentation strings and unit testing
+Use the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for comments, documentation strings and unit tests.

 When in doubt about anything else style related that's not addressed by the previous two points, reference the [Python Enhancement Protocols (PEP8)](https://peps.python.org/pep-0008/).

 Always shape neural data matrices as `(time, neurons, [features])`.
 The braces `[]` indicate that the last `features` dimension is optional, as the `neurons` currently serve as the features for our models.